sassoftware/sas-iml-packages/MLE/README.md

 # The MLE repo

-# THIS PACKAGE IS UNDER DEVELOPMENT.
-DO NOT USE.

 ## Description

 This project is a library of SAS IML functions for fitting univariate distributions to data by using maximum likelihood estimation (MLE).
 The functions serve several purposes:
 - Show programmers how to use the optimization routines in SAS IML to perform MLE
 - Demonstrate best practices for MLE
 - Compare the older NLPNRA and NLPQN optimization routines with the newer NLPSOLVE routine.
-The NLPSOLVE routine is only available in SAS Viya.
+The NLPSOLVE routine is only available in SAS Viya
 - Provide visualization routines for MLE
-- Provide standard errors for parameter estimates
+- Provide standard errors for parameter estimates that are obtained from IML optimization routines

 ## Documentation

 The SAS IML functions are described in the documentation for the MLE package.
 The file MLE_Doc.docx is a Word file that describes the syntax of each public function.
-The documentation shows how to call the functions and provides examples of output.
+The documentation shows how to call each top-level public function and provides examples of each function's output.

 ## Main functions